 The ACT releases scores at 12 AM Central Time (1 AM Eastern and 10 PM Pacific Time) on a given test’s score release date (usually a Tuesday or a Thursday), and weekly at 12 AM Central Time after the release date.

-October test-takers: Scores from the October test date take a bit longer to get to you due to equating.
+October and February test-takers: Scores from these test dates take a bit longer to get to you due to equating.
 Equating procedures evaluate test scores to ensure that reported scores are constant across test forms.
-Expect to receive scores from the October test date 3-8 weeks after test day.
+Expect to receive scores from the October and February test date 3-8 weeks after test day.

 Official ACT Score Release Dates: